 The existing landscape in the Borough of Queenscliffe is complex and diverse.
-Remnant indigenous vegetation is a living reminder of the pre-contact landscape of the Bellarine and critical to the survival of the environmental eco-zones between land and water.
+Remnant indigenous vegetation is a living reminder of the pre-contact landscape of the Bellarine.

-The existing plantings of exotic trees, shrubs and groundcovers are a visible link to our post-contact heritage and frame streetscapes that contain valued built form heritage.
+The existing plantings of indigenous, native and exotic trees, shrubs and groundcovers include a visible link to our heritage.
+They provide biodiversity, habitat and amenity.